graphitemaster/neothyne/docs/STYLE.md

 when it isn't comments should never describe the code itself but rather what the code is attempting to do.

+When describing how a static table of numbers is generated or what an algorithm is trying to accomplish, prefer to describe it in terms of a piece of J code opposed to pseudo code or commented out C/C++.

 # Indentation
 Never use tabulators, always use spaces.
 When indenting, you indent 4 spaces at a time.